MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/regex-operator.md

 ms.date: 09/02/2021
 ms.localizationpriority: high
 ---
-# matches regex operator
+# regex operator

-Filters a record set based on the provided regex value with a case-sensitive search.
+Filters a record set based on a case-sensitive regex value.

 For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).